2009 Detroit Lions season: Week 8: vs St. Louis Rams

 In week 8, the Lions hosted the then winless St. Louis Rams.
 The Rams got on the board first in the first quarter with a 41-yard field goal by Josh Brown.
 In the second quarter, the Lions' Matthew Stafford threw an interception into the end zone to James Butler but he was tackled by running back Kevin Smith for a Lions safety.
 Near halftime, the Rams performed a successful fake field goal when kicker Josh Brown passed it to Daniel Fells and he ran it in 36 yards for a touchdown.
 Both teams went scoreless in the third quarter.
-In the fourth quarter, Lions’ QB Matthew Stafford ran it in himself from 4 yards out for a TD, and tied it up with a 2-point conversion catch by Maurice Morris.
+In the fourth quarter, Lions' QB Matthew Stafford ran it in himself from 4 yards out for a TD, and tied it up with a 2-point conversion catch by Maurice Morris.
 The Rams took the lead near the end though with a 25-yard run by Steven Jackson.

-This would prove the Rams’ only victory of the season, preventing them from duplicating the Lions’ dubious accomplishment of the previous season.
+This would prove to be the Rams' only victory of the season, preventing them from duplicating the Lions' dubious accomplishment of the previous season.